microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 `oc get service mssql-service`

-You should see results similar to the follwiong:
+You should see results similar to the following:

 <pre>
 NAME            TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)           AGE